regolith-linux/package-repo/README.md

 ## Status

 This repository and the packages it hosts are in active development.
-We appriciate bug reports if issues are found.
+We appreciate bug reports if issues are found.
 If you are looking for the stable or release version of Regolith go to https://regolith-linux.org/download.

 ## How To Install Packages - Debian and Ubuntu